When is The Umbrella Academy season two released on Netflix? What’s it about?

 — Umbrella Academy (@UmbrellaAcad) April 2, 2019

-It’s presently not clear when season two shall be launched, though showrunner Steve Blackman has beforehand mentioned it takes “around 18 months” to make every collection which may tip season two into the latter half of 2020.
+It’s presently not clear when season two might be launched, though showrunner Steve Blackman has beforehand stated it takes “around 18 months” to make every collection which may tip season two into the latter half of 2020.

 — Umbrella Academy (@UmbrellaAcad) June 15, 2019

-However in June 2019, the forged shared a video from their first forged read-through, whereas a current forged selfie posted on the Netflix UK Instagram account prompt that the brand new collection was “coming soon.”
+However in June 2019, the forged shared a video from their first forged read-through, whereas a latest forged selfie posted on the Netflix UK Instagram account urged that the brand new collection was “coming soon.”

-By way of future timeline, comedian ebook collection co-creator Manner has beforehand mentioned he’s eager to keep away from the Netflix collection overtaking the books – as has occurred with the latter collection of Sport of Thrones.
+By way of future timeline, comedian e-book collection co-creator Means has beforehand stated he’s eager to keep away from the Netflix collection overtaking the books – as has occurred with the latter collection of Recreation of Thrones.

-The primary two volumes of The Umbrella Academy had been printed again to again in 2008, earlier than there was a 10-year break whereas Manner targeted on different initiatives.
+The primary two volumes of The Umbrella Academy have been printed again to again in 2008, earlier than there was a 10-year break whereas Means targeted on different tasks.

 Who’s within the forged of the second season of The Umbrella Academy?